-Web content management software is also termed CMS.
-They are utilized to generate and administer digital web content.
-Most software makers offer bundled software packages that assist developers to design and customize web templates and establish a publishing workflow.
-You can use the solution to create webpages, create and share media and copy, and handle the website.
-Both open source and paid web content management apps are offered.
-Both types of systems offer themes and extensions that add different functionalities such as widgets, plugins, modules, etc.
+Web content management software is also called CMS.
+They are utilized to generate and administer electronic web content.
+Most vendors provide bundled software solutions that help developers to produce and customize web templates and establish a publishing workflow.
+You can utilize the software to design webpages, build and share media and copy, and handle the website.
+Both open source and paid web content management systems are offered.
+Both types of solutions provide themes and extensions that add a range of elements such as widgets, plugins, modules, etc.

 Disaster recovery and security are two important aspects that need to be considered by SaaS purchasers when evaluating potential providers.

 Many SaaS vendors do not have a disaster recovery site.
 Therefore, ask the following queries to your shortlisted providers: How do you test your disaster recovery procedures?
 What is your recovery time?
 How often do you test?
 Do you have dispersed infrastructure; are your chief site and your disaster recovery site situated in different geographical locations?

 You need to be aware that many SaaS vendors do not use enterprise-grade infrastructure to deploy SaaS apps.
 Many systems have multiple providers.
 For instance, there may be a firewall provider, an Internet provider, and a few others too in the mix.
 If a concern rears up, there is a lot of finger-pointing.
 This problem is common with on-premise IT platforms.
 The solution is to minimize the number of vendors so that there is accountability to ensure they take responsibility about performance.

 Ask the potential SaaS vendors the following questions about security: Is your firm SAS70 compliant?
 What security procedures are used at your facilities?
 What security audits and principles does your firm follow?
 Who manages access and identity management, web application firewalls, log file management, and network connectivity?

 Needless to say, take your time to research carefully and get the answers to the above queries before you invest in an apt SaaS system.